naist-nlp/jalecon/README.md

 The first line is in the format `<ID>\t<sentence_num>\t<sentence>`:

 - `ID` is the unique ID of the sentence in the format `<genre>-<block>-<line>`, where `genre` identifies the genre (`news` or `gov`); `block` is a unit annotated by the same set of annotators; `line` is the line number in the block.
 - `sentence_num` is the sentence number in the sequence to which the sentence belongs.
-This is useful when you want to know where each sequence starts or ends.
+This is useful for knowing where each sequence starts and ends.
-- `sentence` is the sentence itself segmented int SUWs (denoted with `|`).
+- `sentence` is the sentence itself segmented into SUWs (delimited with `|`).

 The subsequent `<word_i>` lines provide information about each word in the sentence in the format `<word>\t<position>\t<ignore>\t<easy>\t<not_easy>\t<diff>\t<very_diff>\t<complexity>`: